quantiota/Whole-in-One-Framework/16-the-whole-in-one-framework-and-the-singularity.md

 ![Singularity](./images/ai-singularity.png "enter image title here")

+# The Whole in One Framework and the Singularity: A Probabilistic Prediction of Human and AI Transition

 ## Abstract

 The Whole-in-One Framework provides a groundbreaking way to understand the Singularity, not just as a technological event but as a probabilistic transition in human decision-making.
 This article explains how the framework, using a sigmoid-based knowledge evolution model, predicts the Singularity as the point where humanity’s probabilistic decision-making saturates, leading to the transfer of decision authority to AI.
 Rather than seeing Singularity as a sudden, uncontrollable explosion of AI intelligence, the Whole-in-One Framework reveals that the shift occurs as a natural and predictable transition in cumulative human knowledge and decision-making.